cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

     tsne = TSNE(n_components=2, verbose=1, perplexity=40)
     tsne_result = tsne.fit_transform(tsne_data)

- We then plotted the results of the dimensionality reduction analysis using the code below to look at the overlap of the real and the synthetic data.
+We then plotted the results of the dimensionality reduction analysis to look at the overlap of the real and the synthetic data.

-    #Plots the PCA Results
-    fig, axes = plt.subplots(ncols=2, figsize=(14, 5))
-    sns.scatterplot(x='1st Component', y='2nd Component', data=pca_result, hue='Data', style='Data', ax=axes[0])
-    sns.despine()
-    axes[0].set_title('PCA Result')

-    #Plots the t-SNE results
-    sns.scatterplot(x='X', y='Y', data=tsne_result, hue='Data', style='Data', ax=axes[1])
-    sns.despine()
-    for i in [0, 1]:
-        axes[i].set_xticks([])
-        axes[i].set_yticks([])
-    axes[1].set_title('t-SNE Result')

-    fig.suptitle('Assessing Diversity: Qualitative Comparison of Real and Synthetic Data Distributions', fontsize=14) fig.tight_layout()
-    fig.subplots_adjust(top=.88);

 The following plots display the results of dimensionality reduction.
-The results of PCA are on the left and t-SNE is one the right.
-The real data is shown in purple and the synthetic data shown in black.
+The results of PCA are on the left and t-SNE is one the right with the real data is shown in purple and the synthetic data shown in black.
 In both methods of dimensionality reduction, you can see that there is overlap between the real and synthetic data.
 This indicates that our replicated TimeGAN model was able to generate synthetic historical price data that captures the important features of the real training data.
 <p align="center"> <img width="824" alt="image" src="https://user-images.githubusercontent.com/78554498/110226466-2fbc9300-7eb5-11eb-90a9-cb09c7c48e71.png"> </p>

 ### Fidelity